 A dependable left-footed defender whose career peaked with a single, unforgettable moment of glory for his hometown club.

-Christian Rahn's professional football journey was that of a solid, journeyman defender, until one swing of his left foot etched his name permanently into Bundesliga folklore.
-Spending the bulk of his career with clubs like St. Pauli, Hamburg, and Frankfurt, he was known as a reliable left-back or midfielder with a powerful shot.
-His legacy, however, is defined by mere seconds on May 19, 2001.
-Playing for Hamburg SV against Bayern Munich on the season's final day, his stunning 90th-minute free-kick goal secured a victory that indirectly handed the league title to his club's arch-rival, Schalke 04, in a twist of fate so dramatic it is known in German football as 'the championship of tears.'
-For Rahn, it was a paradoxical zenith—a personal triumph that became part of another club's legendary heartbreak.
+Christian Rahn played as a solid, journeyman defender through most of his professional career, until one left-footed strike etched his name into Bundesliga history.
+He spent the bulk of his time with St. Pauli, Hamburg, and Frankfurt, serving as a reliable left-back or midfielder with a powerful shot.
+His legacy rests on seconds from May 19, 2001.
+Playing for Hamburg SV against Bayern Munich on the season's final day, his stunning 90th-minute free-kick goal secured a victory that indirectly handed the league title to Hamburg's arch-rival, Schalke 04.
+The twist became known in German football as 'the championship of tears.'
+For Rahn, it was a paradoxical peak—a personal triumph that became part of another club's heartbreak.

 1965–1980